 It’s thought Bram Stoker named Count Dracula after Vlad Dracula, also known as Vlad the Impaler.
 Vlad Dracula was born in Transylvania, Romania.
 He ruled Walachia, Romania, off and on from 1456-1462.

 Some historians describe him as a just—yet brutally cruel—ruler who valiantly fought off the Ottoman Empire.
 He earned his nickname because his favorite way to kill his enemies was to impale them on a wooden stake.

 According to legend, Vlad Dracula enjoyed dining amidst his dying victims and dipping his bread in their blood.
 Whether those gory tales are true is unknown.
-Many people believe these stories sparked Stoker’s imagination to create Count Dracula, who was also from Transylvania, sucked his victim’s blood and could be killed by impaling a stake through his heart.
+Many people believe these stories sparked Stoker’s imagination to create Count Dracula, who was also from Transylvania, sucked his victim’s blood and could be killed by driving a stake through his heart.

 But, according to Dracula expert Elizabeth Miller, Stoker didn’t base Count Dracula’s life on Vlad Dracula.
 Nonetheless, the similarities between the two Draculas are intriguing.